 readWholeFile returns a String containing every character in the file, without any trimming.
 It automatically closes the file after the read.

-readLine reads as far as the next ‘new-line’ character (\n) and then automatically trims the line to remove any spaces and/or carriage-returns (which some file systems insert after the newline automatically) from the resulting line returned as a String.
+readLine reads as far as the next newline character (\n) and then automatically trims the line to remove any spaces and/or carriage-returns (which some file systems insert after the newline automatically) from the resulting line returned as a String.
 If this behaviour is not desired, the programmer may use readWholeFile, which does no trimming and then parse the resulting string into separate lines.

-Calling file.close() after reading line-by line is strongly recommended to avoid any risk of leaving the file locked.
+Calling file.close() after reading line by line is strongly recommended to avoid any risk of leaving the file locked.
 It is not necessary to call it after using readWholeFile() because that method automatically closes the file.

-Calling any method on a file that is already closed will result in a run-time error.
+Calling any method on a file that is already closed will result in a runtime error.

 Writing textual data to a file